OlegMikhailov23/edccustom/README.md

 # edccustom
-This landing for on-kine shop
+This landing for on-line shop